 3. Send out physical items

-Virtual events don’t need to be 100% digital!
+Virtual event marketing efforts don’t need to be 100% digital!
 The Ortus Club, for example, sends out physical welcome packs to the guests before each event.
 These envelopes include a personalised welcome postcard and a compact booklet that contains all necessary information for the upcoming roundtable, thus adding a tangible personal touch to create anticipation.

 4. Breakout rooms